-Keeping in view the report of the ROC and that this is a suo moto petition there being no prosecution launched so far, the offence is compounded on deposit of ₹28,000/- i.e. ₹7,000/- for each year as the Composition Fee against Petitioner No.2.
-The amount be deposited within a period of 30 days from the date of receipt of certified copy of this order, with the Pay & Accounts Officer of Ministry of Corporate Affairs.
-It is made clear that the amount shall be deposited from the personal account of the defaulter and not from the Company's account.
+Keeping in view the report of the ROC that this is a suo moto petition and there is no prosecution launched so far and that the default was committed for one year, the offence is compounded on deposit of ₹5,000/- as the Composition Fee against Petitioner No.2.
+The amount be deposited within a period of 30 days from the date of receipt of certified copy of this order with the Pay & Accounts Officer of Ministry of Corporate Affairs.
+It is made clear that the amount is to be deposited from the personal account of the defaulter and not from the company's account.
 Failing to deposit the amount aforesaid within the stipulated period, the Registrar of Companies will be at liberty to launch prosecution against the defaulter(s).